Our Commitment to DEI

 To that end, we make the following commitments:

 DEEPEN IPA’S CULTURE OF DIVERSITY, EQUITY, & INCLUSION (DEI)

 IPA recognizes and prioritizes equitable inclusion of differences within our staff, and their values, beliefs, experiences, and preferences, including but not limited to age, disability, educational background, ethnicity, gender, gender identity, nationality, race, religion, sex, sexual orientation, marital status, and socio-economic status.
 We want to foster an environment where all individuals are welcomed, respected, valued, supported, and empowered to do their best by:

-- Establishing organizational commitment and accountability measures through the development of a DEI strategy and governance body
+- Maintaining organizational commitment and accountability measures through our DEI strategy and a governance body

 - Creating and rolling out mechanisms for standardized, routine measurement and analysis of diversity, inclusion, and equity data across all levels of the organization

 - Introducing resources and training opportunities for all levels of staff to build capacity for DEI topics such as implicit bias, team effectiveness, inclusive leadership, and accountability in the workplace